Best 43-inch, best 42-inch and best 40-inch TVs 2024: superb 'small' TVs

 LG C2 is even better for gaming

 It’s all down to actuators that imperceptibly vibrate the screen in order to create sound.
-The result is very clear, detailed, direct audio, although it’s a bit thin and light on bass, so we’d still recommend adding one of our top-rated soundbars if you can.
+The result is very clear, detailed, direct audio, although it’s a bit thin and light on bass, so we’d still recommend adding a budget soundbar if you can.

-The A90K uses the same panel as the LG C3 (above), so you get flagship picture performance that majors on authenticity and accuracy, particularly in regard to colours, which are rich and vibrant when required, but also subtle and nuanced.
+We're inclined to believe that the A90K uses a very similar panel (if not the same) as the LG C4 (above), so you get flagship picture performance that majors on authenticity and accuracy, particularly in regard to colours, which are rich and vibrant when required, but also subtle and nuanced.
 It's not quite as outright punchy and bright as the LG, but it’s brilliantly detailed and sharp, with Sony's processing including a feature that automatically enhances the depth of the image, resulting in excellent solidity and three-dimensionality.
-Motion-handling is still peerless, too.
+Motion handling is still peerless, too.

 If you're wondering whether there's a replacement for the A90K on the way, there isn't at this stage.
-While 2022's A80K and A95K models have been replaced (with the A80L and A95L respectively), the 42-inch and 48-inch A90K models are remaining in Sony's TV lineup for an extra year.
+While it came out in 2022, it will remain Sony's only small OLED until at least 2025.

 Read the full Sony XR-42A90K review